@Romeo and @Juliet sitting in a tree. L-I-K-I-N-G. First come the likes, now they’re mates, then comes the DM’s and they’re arranging dates.

 In fact, some of our favourite celebrity couples actually got together after a cheeky DM or two, like Sophie Turner and Joe Jonas who experienced love at first sight (or profile view) within Instagram DM’s.

 The photos you post on your social media drive 90% of the action in online dating.
-If your Instagram is linked with your Tinder profile, you’re likely to get 50% more matches.
+If your Instagram is linked to your Tinder profile, you’re likely to get 50% more matches.
 Girls are much pickier when it comes to swiping right and if a girl is unsure which way to swipe, she will do the inevitable Insta stalk.
 If your account isn’t linked, it’s likely she will think you’re a fake and a swift left swipe will come your way.

 It isn’t just Instagram that you’re likely to have been secretly stalked on either, as 79% of people admit to looking up their matches on social media before meeting in person, and 57% adding or following their matches on social media before meeting.